 Geneva, Switzerland – The city of peace

 The city is one with a rich culture and heritage, which is clearly evident as soon as you step into the city.
-Geneva has a growing expat community and joins Zurich as one of Switzerland’s main expat hubs.
+Geneva has a growing expatriate community and joins Zurich as one of Switzerland’s main expatriate hubs.
 It is another multilingual city and known for being one of the most ‘International’ cities in Europe with many of its inhabitants coming from outside of Switzerland.
-Like the majority of Switzerland, the city is fairly expensive to live in, however this often compensated with attractive salaries and a high quality of living.
+Like the majority of Switzerland, the city is fairly expensive to live in, however, this is often compensated with attractive salaries and a high quality of living.

 Did you know?